-Supplies are available at various locations on campus, including custodial supply rooms; individual classrooms; offices; staff workroom; staff break room; the MPR; and cafeteria.
+Supplies are available at various locations throughout each campus.
 Additional supplies are available upon request.

 Plan to Address Positive COVID-19 Cases or Community Surges

 Plan for Repeated Closure

 Condition Met Condition Assessed Yes Establish a plan to close schools again for physical attendance of students, if necessary, based on public health guidance and in coordination with local public health officials.